-Four sets of propensity scores will be created: one for each of the comparator cohorts (Cohorts 2 and 3) versus Cohort 1, and one for each of the exposure windows (first trimester, full pregnancy).
-The decision to include variables in the model will be based on a priori knowledge (e.g., expected confounder or known risk factor of adverse pregnancy/infant outcomes).
+Four sets of propensity scores will be created: 1 for each of the comparator cohorts (Cohorts 2 and 3) versus Cohort 1, and 1 for each of the exposure windows (first trimester, full pregnancy).
+The decision to include variables in the model will be based on a priori knowledge (eg, expected confounder or known risk factor of adverse pregnancy/infant outcomes).
 Variables known (or highly suspected) to be confounders will generally be included in the model.
 To ensure that potential confounders are not inadvertently omitted, the most common diagnoses given, procedures administered, and drugs dispensed among the PAXLOVID cohort members will be empirically defined; these lists will be reviewed, and those covariates that are known risk factors for adverse pregnancy/infant outcomes will be identified and considered for inclusion in the propensity score model, while those that are correlates of exposure but are not risk factors for the outcomes (and therefore not confounders) will be removed from consideration.
 As some pre-specified variables may be closely correlated with the empirically identified variables, a check of correlations among prespecified and the empirically defined covariates will be conducted.
-For variable pairs that are highly correlated (e.g., correlation > 0.9), one will be eliminated, retaining prespecified covariates where possible.
+For variable pairs that are highly correlated (eg, correlation > 0.9), 1 will be eliminated, retaining prespecified covariates where possible.
 In addition, univariate c-statistics will be evaluated for each of the variables remaining after correlation checks.
 The covariates will then be ranked by cstatistics in descending order and the empirically identified variables with the highest cstatistics will be reviewed and may be selected as covariates to be forced into the model.
 The remaining variables will be allowed to enter the propensity score model through the stepwise automatic variable forward selection procedure.

 As patterns of prescribing tend to change over time, particularly for newly available products, with early adopters of the formulation (both physician and patient) tending to differ from late adopters, prediction equations need to account for these secular changes.
-As such, PFIZER CONFIDENTIAL

-CT24-WI-GL02-RF02 4.0 Non-Interventional Study Protocol Template For Secondary Data Collection Study 01-Jun-2022 Page 38 of 67 the propensity score models will incorporate calendar time to take into account the changing nature of the patient pool and COVID treatment guidelines over time.
-Incorporating calendar time may also account for changes in COVID-19 variants and severity over time (e.g., Delta versus Omicron).
+As such, the propensity score models will incorporate calendar time to take into account the changing nature of the patient pool and COVID treatment guidelines over time.
+Incorporating calendar time may also account for changes in COVID-19 variants and severity over time (eg, Delta versus Omicron).